open-cli-tools/concurrently/README.md

 > Returns: a `Promise` that resolves if the run was successful (according to `successCondition` option),
 > or rejects, containing an array of objects with information for each command that has been run, in the order
 > that the commands terminated.
-The objects have the shape `{ command, index, exitCode }`, where `command` is the object
+The objects have the shape `{ command, index, exitCode, killed }`, where `command` is the object
-> passed in the `commands` array and `index` its index there.
-Default values (empty strings or objects) are returned for
+> passed in the `commands` array, `index` its index there and `killed` indicates if the process was killed as a result of
-> the fields that were not specified.
+> `killOthers`.
+Default values (empty strings or objects) are returned for the fields that were not specified.

 Example: